-Would you buy a second hand road map from these men?
+Would you buy a second hand road map

 Tony Blair (left) with Lord Levy his good friend, fundraiser and tennis partner; Levy was Blair's Middle East peace envoy - now Blair is to represent the entire New World Order in the region